beanify/beanify/docs/Decorators.md

 The decorators API can be used to attach any type of property to the core objects, e.g. functions, plain objects, or native types.

 This API is a _synchronous_ API.
 Attempting to define a decoration asynchronously could result in the Beanify instance booting prior to the decoration completing its initialization.
-To avoid this issue, and register an asynchronous decoration, the register API, in combination with `beanify-plugin`, must be used instead.
+To avoid this issue, and register an asynchronous decoration, the register API, in combination with [plugin](./Plugins.md#Usage), must be used instead.

 ## Usage